Visitation at Monmouth County Corrections, NJ

 Common Questions

-What ID do I need to bring to visit someone at Monmouth County Corrections?
+What ID do I need to visit Monmouth County Corrections?

-You must be at least 18 years old and show a valid U.S. government-issued photo ID at check-in.
+You must be at least 18 and present a valid U.S. government-issued photo ID when registering for a visit.

-Can I bring my child to a visit at Monmouth County Corrections?
+Can I bring my child to a visit at Monmouth County Correctional Institution?

-Yes, but only parents or legal guardians may bring minors, and you must present the child’s original birth certificate when you arrive for the scheduled visit.
+Yes, but a parent or legal guardian must present the minor’s original birth certificate upon arrival for the scheduled visit.

 Other Guides for Monmouth County Corrections, NJ